Xilinx/embpf-bootfw-update-tool/README.md

 ### On Versal Evaluation platforms

 On Versal eval platforms such as VHK158, there's a system controller that has access to Versal.
-This utility can be run from the system controller to update the OSPI.
+System Controller will be the Linux host on these platform to run this utility to update Versal's OSPI.

 ### On Kria platforms

-Kria platforms only has a Versal device, thus a Linux host connected to the Kria platform via USB cable is required.
+Kria platforms only has a Versal device, thus an external Linux host connected to the Kria platform via USB cable is required.

 ### On all platforms